Insured-Retirement-Institute/Template/README.md

 ## Get started

-OpenAPI definitions can be found on [SwaggerHub](https://app.swaggerhub.com/apis/curtislawhorn/IRI-APIs/1.0.0).
+OpenAPI definitions will likely be posted to [SwaggerHub](https://wwww.swaggerhub.com).

-Specifications can be downloaded directly from the [repository](/Specifications).
+Specifications can be downloaded directly from the repository.

 ## Business Case
 Define your business case for the specification.